 Flights at London Gatwick can be booked now at ba.com

 Cape Town resumes for the winter, three times weekly, from Monday 12 November 2018 to Saturday 30 March 2019.

 Lima is suspended for the winter from Friday 26 October 2018 until Sunday 31 March 2019.

 Male resumes for the winter from Sunday 28 October 2018 to Friday 29 March 2019.

-Oakland is suspended from Monday 22 October 2018.
-It was planned to resume on Monday 1 April 2019, but the route now appears to be permanently suspended.
+Oakland is suspended from Saturday 13 October 2018.
+It was planned to resume on Monday 1 April 2019, but the route is now permanently suspended.